mattlianje/d4/README.md

 # d4s

-**_d4s_** is a collection of zero-dependency, single file Scala libraries.
+**_d4s_** is a collection of zero-dependency, single file Scala libraries you can drop into your project like header files.
 Each library is a simple, powerful building block for writing beautiful, type-safe dataflows.
 ### **_d4s_** Modules